StoneyDova/The-World-of-Aeloria/content/my-notes/Giant Vords.md

-Large trees often reaching over 450 feet, these tree only growing in northern [Elaria](content/my-notes/Elaria.md).
+Large trees often reaching over 450 feet, these tree only growing in northern [[Elaria]]

-why test